ome/ngff-spec/ngff_spec/specification.md

-Each dictionary in `datasets` MUST contain the field `coordinateTransformations`, whose value is a list of dictionaries that define a transformation that maps Zarr array coordinates for this resolution level to the "default" coordinate system (the last entry of the `coordinateSystems` array).
+Each dictionary in `datasets` MUST contain the field `coordinateTransformations`, whose value is a list of dictionaries that define a transformation that maps Zarr array coordinates for this resolution level to the "intrinsic" coordinate system (the last entry of the `coordinateSystems` array).
-The transformation is defined according to [transformations metadata](#trafo-types-md).
+The transformation is defined according to [transformations metadata](#transformation-types).
 The transformation MUST take as input points in the array coordinate system corresponding to the Zarr array at location `path`.
-The value of "input" SHOULD equal the value of `path`, but implementations should always treat the value of `input` as if it were equal to the value of `path`.
+The value of "input" MUST equal the value of `path`, implementations should always treat the value of `input` as if it were equal to the value of `path`.
-The value of the transformation’s `output` MUST be the name of the default [coordinate system](#coordinate-systems-md).
+The value of the transformation’s `output` MUST be the name of the "intrinsic" [coordinate system](#coordinatesystems-metadata).

 This transformation MUST be one of the following: